partigabor/aromatica-old/database/output/md/coriander_gen.md

 +++
 title = "Coriander"
 author = "Gabor Parti"
-date = "2023-10-21"
+date = "2023-10-22"
-description = "The dried fruits of an annual herb, also known as cilantro." weight = 10
+description = "The dried fruits of an annual herb, also known as cilantro.." weight = 10
 # draft = "true"
 # hidden = "true"